-Gone are the days when businesses assumed that all their clients had uniform needs.
-With the average customer hopping across devices and channels to buy, today, the need to segment your customers is more than ever.
+With the average customer hopping across devices and channels to make a purchase, the need to segment your customers is more pressing than ever.

-It is also important for the internal workings of your own business.
-Or else, the chance of a wrong offer being put before your customer, or a “missed opportunity” is extremely high.
-If all your teams do not have the same “view” of your customer, that is bound to happen, sooner than later.
+It is also essential for the internal workings of your own business.
+Otherwise, the chance of a wrong offer being presented to your customer, or a "missed opportunity," is exceptionally high.

-That’s why, once you have segmented your client base, you can position the right product or service before each group and match the right sales motion to each customer.
-Segmentation is not a one-time process, though.
-Your teams need to refine it over time.
+That's why, once you have segmented your client base, you can position the right product or service before each group and match the proper sales motion to each customer.

 Those days of "intuition" about customers are over.